-5. Mount the sonar on the left side of your robot using the supplied mounting plates, standoffs, and L-brackets.
+5. Move a large object in front of each sensor individually to identify the front and rear sensor.
+Then, mount the sonars on the left side of your robot using the supplied mounting plates, standoffs, and L-brackets.

 Deliverables: Your report on the Wiki, named "LocalNavigation Lab Report Group N", Please include a picture of sensors and robot and let us know what was difficult, if anything.
+Also include a screenshot of the rxplot output.